Discrimination Lawsuits Have a Short Timeframe in Texas

 Also, Walsh notes that it’s worth having a lawyer involved with the filing process.
 “In theory, it’s designed for laypeople,” he says, “but the way courts construe charges of discrimination and investigations that arise from them, it’s really beneficial to have a lawyer to make sure that you are preserving all of your claims and dotting all of the appropriate i’s and crossing the t’s that you need to, to make sure that your remedies are properly exhausted.”

-Receiving a ‘Right to Sue’ Letter
+Receiving a ‘Right to Sue’ Letter and Filing a Lawsuit

 The investigation itself can take anywhere from a month to years, and it’s not uncommon for EEOC investigations to last several years, Walsh says.
 After the EEOC or TWC investigates a complaint and declines to take action, it will typically issue the affected employee with a “right to sue” letter.
 “Once they issue the right to sue, you have 90 days from the date you receive it to file a [federal] lawsuit,” Walsh says.”